grrr-amsterdam/nova-pages-tool/README.md

 This allows you to store arbitrary data with your pages without having to extend it with your own migrations (although you totally can of course!).

+### Configuration

+If you've published the configuration, you can customize settings in `config/nova-pages-tool.php`.
+The following values are available:

+- `languages`: which languages are available in your application.
+- `defaultLanguage`: the default language.

 ### Other extensions

 A full list of methods that you are likely to want to customize is the following: